SRA-SiliconValley/jalangi/docs/commands.md

 	-h, --help           Show this help message and exit.
     --smemory            Use shadow memory
-    --analysis ANALYSIS  absolute path to analysis file to run
+    --analysis ANALYSIS  path to analysis file to run

 ## record.js